How to host your own nameservers with glue records

 2

-From the Domain Management page, click the Details button for the domain you would like to create glue records for and click the Manage link next to glue records.
+From the Domain Management page, click the Details button for the domain you would like to create glue records for, then click the "Manage" link below "Glue Records".

 3